-- 4. The Authority's governance framework comprises the systems and processes, and culture and values, by which the Authority is directed and controlled and the activities through which it accounts to, engages with and leads the community.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 5.
+- 2. The Authority's governance framework comprises the systems and processes, and culture and values, by which the Authority is directed and controlled and the activities through which it accounts to, engages with and leads the community.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 3.
 The governance framework is underpinned by our Corporate Code of Governance which sets out how the Authority discharges its governance responsibilities based on the six core principles defined in the CIPFA/SOLACE Delivering Good Governance in Local Government guidance which was updated with an addendum during 2012/13.
 This includes defining our scrutiny arrangements; maintaining effective policies and procedures on whistleblowing and complaint handling (on the London Fire website); and engaging with all sections of the local community through our community safety strategies and partnerships to ensure accountability.
-The Corporate Code of Governance was last updated and approved by the Authority on 27 September 2012. - 6.
+The Corporate Code of Governance was last updated and approved by the Authority on 27 September 2012. - 4.
 The system of internal control is also a significant part of the Authority's governance framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness. - 7.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+It cannot eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.